Sony Xperia 1: Display

-The Xperia 1 showcases the world's first 6.5 in 21:9 aspect ratio 4K HDR OLED display officially called CinemaWide, with a 3840 × 1644 resolution and 64 ppi pixel density.
+The Xperia 1 showcases the world's first 6.5 in 21:9 aspect ratio 4K HDR OLED display officially called Cinema Wide, with a 3840 × 1644 resolution, and 643 ppi pixel density.
 This aspect ratio was previously found in LG New Chocolate (BL40).
 In a more practical approach, the display resolution on regular usage and throughout the UI only is at PPI ppi, which is still considered sharp and is especially beneficial for the battery.
 The full 4K resolution only triggers automatically when compatible content is displayed on-screen.

 The Xperia 1 also has a new system-wide color setting feature, called "Creator mode", alongside the "Standard" and "Super-vivid" modes.
 When activated, the Xperia 1 tries its best to display accurate colors as close as possible to the original intention of the content creator.
-It has a BT-2022 certification fhe HDR, which is more versatile than HDR10.
-The dispsupports the wide color space ITU-R BT.2020m andl as DCI P3 and Illuminant D65.
+It has a BT-2022 certification HDR, which is more versatile than HDR10.
+This supports the wide color space ITU-R BT.2020m and as DCI P3 and Illuminant D65.
 It does however require the source to be encoded with the proper color info to take advantage of the feature.
 The device also has the new X1 for mobile engine borrowed from their BRAVIA TV line, optimizing content that is not natively-created for the high contrast and color palette of the OLED panel.